Flame442/FlameCogs/README.md

 Resets the voice channel you are in to defaults.

 Will remove ALL permissions, not just those set by the cog, making it completely open.

+`[p]gamevoice listroles`

+Lists all the roles created for games on the server.

+This command is only usable by the guild owner and bot owner.

+`[p]gamevoice deleterole <name>`

+Delete a role from the server.

+Also removes that game's restrictions from all channels.

+Case sensitive.

+Use `[p]gv listroles` to see all roles.

+This command is only usable by the guild owner and bot owner.

+Alias `[p]gamevoice delrole <name>`

 `[p]gamevoice recheck`